N3dS3/ml-take-home/response.md

 Another idea is to use transformers that were trained on somewhat random tokenizations of the same sentence.
 So that they don't learn weird rules such as not predicting the token "color" after the token " water" because there's already a token for " watercolor".

+Oh and of course, there's always fine-tuning them to use only their shared tokenizers.
+But that'd take data and compute.
+So how good of an idea this is massively depends on whether you have data and compute (and how large the models you want to use are).

 To be honest whatever works works and it's hard to tell without trying myself.
 There's a decent chance that right off the bat it doesn't need to get this messy and that the transformers would be fine as they are.

 # Question 2